techfromsage/advanced-mis/_recipes/item-importances.md

 * It may be that importances are not consistently added to items.
 * It may be that items in previous time periods did not have importances set as rigorously,
-or that the definitions of what the importance means hve changed over time, or between departments.
+or that the definitions of what the importance means have changed over time, or between departments.

 ## Things to try